Virtual private network: Topology

 A host-to-network configuration is analogous to joining one or more computers to a network to which they cannot be directly connected.
 This type of extension provides computer access to a local area network of a remote site, or any wider enterprise networks, such as an intranet.
 Each computer is in charge of activating its own tunnel towards the network it wants to join.
 The joined network is only aware of a single remote host for each tunnel.
-This may be employed for remote workers, or to enable people accessing their private home or company resources without exposing them on the public Internet.
+This may be employed for remote workers, or to enable people to access their private home or company resources without exposing them on the public Internet.

 A site-to-site configuration connects two networks.
 This configuration expands a network across geographically disparate locations.
 Tunneling is only done between gateway devices located at each network location.
 These devices then make the tunnel available to other local network hosts that aim to reach any host on the other side.
-This is useful to keep sites connected to each other in a stable manner, like office networks to their headquarters or datacenter.
+This is useful to keep sites connected to each other in a stable manner, like office networks to their headquarters or data center.
 In this case, any side may be configured to initiate the communication as long as it knows how to reach the other.
 In the context of site-to-site configurations, the terms intranet and extranet are used to describe two different use cases.
 An intranet site-to-site VPN describes a configuration where the sites connected by the VPN belong to the same organization, whereas an extranet site-to-site VPN joins sites belonging to multiple organizations.

 A limitation of traditional VPNs is that they are point-to-point connections and do not tend to support broadcast domains.
 Therefore, communication, software, and networking that are based on layer 2 and broadcast packets (such as NetBIOS used in Windows networking) may not be fully supported as on a local area network.
 Variants on VPN such as Virtual Private LAN Service (VPLS) and layer 2 tunneling protocols are designed to overcome this limitation.